-I.39 52.222-35 Equal Opportunity for Special Disabled Veterans, and Veterans of The Vietnam Era, and Other Eligible Veterans (Sep 2006)
+I.39 52.222-35 -- Equal Opportunity for Veterans (Sep 2010)

-"All employment openings" means all positions except executive and top management, those positions that will be filled from within the Contractor's organization, and positions lasting 3 days or less.
+"All employment openings" means all positions except executive and senior management, those positions that will be filled from within the Contractor's organization, and positions lasting 3 days or less.
 This term includes full-time employment, temporary employment of more than 3 days duration, and part-time employment.